Fills a Microsoft Active Directory Domain with an OU structure and thousands of objects.

 BadBlood creates a new OU structure on your domain.
 The full details of this expansion can be viewed in the file

 By personalizing the configuration file “3lettercodes.csv” BadBlood can customize the OUs that are added to the OUs I call “Top Level OUs”.

 The detailed sub-structure of the OUs can be expanded by modifying the variables in the createoustructure.ps1.
-The first release of the tool creates an OU structure similar to the one depicted to the right.
+The first release of the tool creates an OU structure similar to the one depicted below.